 However, the mattress does not come with a removable cover and is sponge clean only, which can be awkward when dealing with leaking nappies or posseting babies.
 The Little Green Sheep recommends using its waterproof mattress protector so you will need to factor in this additional cost, which makes the Twist more expensive than some of the alternatives.
 But MFM tester Alexis feels the mattress is worth the higher price tag: “Absolutely love this mattress!
 It’s comfortable and very well made.
 My daughter sleeps great.
 Great quality.”

-Pros: Double sided with 2 firmness options, organic materials
+Pros: Double sided with two firmness options, organic materials

 Cons: Sponge clean only with no removable cover